Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Metford, median income is $50,329 and average income is $61,852.
-This is lower than the national averages of $52,390 (median) and $65,215 (average) for Rest of NSW.
-By September 2025, estimated median income in Metford would be approximately $54,788, and average income would be around $67,332, based on Wage Price Index growth of 8.86% since financial year 2023.
-According to the 2021 Census, incomes in Metford rank modestly, between the 34th and 34th percentiles for household, family, and personal incomes.
-The earnings profile indicates that 37.4% of locals (1,769 people) earn between $1,500 and $2,999 annually, which is similar to the surrounding region where 29.9% fall into this income bracket.
-Housing affordability pressures are severe in Metford, with only 81.6% of income remaining after housing costs, ranking at the 32nd percentile.
+AreaSearch's latest postcode level ATO data for financial year ended June 2023 indicates that Metford's median income is $50,329 and average income stands at $61,852.
+This is lower than national averages of $52,390 (median) and $65,215 (average).
+By September 2025, based on Wage Price Index growth of 8.86%, median income in Metford would be approximately $54,788 and average income would be around $67,332.
+According to the 2021 Census, household incomes rank at the 34th percentile, family incomes at the 34th percentile, and personal incomes also at the 34th percentile in Metford.
+The predominant earnings cohort consists of 37.4% (1,769 people) earning between $1,500 - 2,999 annually.
+This is similar to the surrounding region where 29.9% fall within this income range.
+Housing affordability pressures are severe in Metford, with only 81.6% of income remaining after housing costs, ranking at the 32nd percentile nationally.

 Frequently Asked Questions - Income